phoenixframework/phoenix_guides/D_controllers.md

 `pop_all/2` also takes `conn` and a key, and returns a tuple containing a list of values and `conn`.

 ### Rendering
 Controllers have several ways of rendering content.
-The simplest is to render some plain text.
-Phoenix provides the `text/2` function for just this.
+The simplest is to render some plain text using the `text/2` function.

 Let's say we have a show action which receives an id from the params map, and all we want to do is return some text with the id.
 For that, we could do the following.